Kongsberg Gruppen: Results

+Controversies

 Corruption charges

 In 2014 the company and Kongsberg Defence Systems were charged by Norway, for corruption related to deliveries (worth around Norwegian kroner 1.5 billion) of communication equipment to Romania during 1999–2008.
 The alleged corruption supposedly occurred in Kongsberg Defence & Aerospace, according to Aftenposten.

 In spring 2012 "various signals" indicated corrupt practices, and within a short time, investigators from outside the company were put to task.
 In autumn of 2013 the company discontinued a year-long investigation by PricewaterhouseCoopers—without giving the investigators' report to the police.
 The investigation found that funds had been transferred to tax havens.

 On 25 February 2014 Økokrim searched company premises in Kongsberg and Asker.
 On the same day one employee was arrested and charged (and released two days later).
 The leaders of the company were summoned for a meeting with then Minister of Trade and Industry.
 On 26 February 2014 the meeting was held, attended by then chairman and then CEO.
 The board meeting later that day, was joined by the minister via phone.

 On 27 February 2014 media said that then chairman had not read the report by PricewaterhouseCoopers about their investigation.

 A 28 February 2014 NRK article said that the transaction with Romania was connected with export guarantees worth Norwegian kroner 669 million—from Guarantee Institute for Export Credits (GIEK).
 Furthermore, "while we [NRK] were at the National Archives to find the documents, representatives from GIEK came to get the folders, supposedly because Økokrim has requested delivery of the documents—from GIEK".
 (The folders contained "three of the contracts" [with Romania].)
-The contracts with GIEK, stipulate that bribes and other corruption are in violation of the contracts.
+The contracts with GIEK stipulate that bribes and other corruption are in violation of the contracts.